MarcusMarshallJr/ImBearyHungry/BetaTesterInfo.md

 # Important Beta Tester Info
 ---
 *I would love for you to read this whole thing, but I know you may be busy.
-So, if you don’t have time to read these 5 paragraphs, skip to the bottom for a TL;DR summary.*
+So, if you don’t have time to read all 5 paragraphs, skip to the bottom for a TL;DR summary.*

 ### Here's what a beta tester does.